finos/legend/docs/getting-started/studio.md

 ## Create a Diagram
 Create a model diagram to show the relationships across the businss concepts.

 Select the `+` on the left hand side and pick `Add a new diagram`.
 From the Explorer view, select and drag the `Firm` and `Person` classes at a time to the diagram.
-Hit `F9` to compile and save the changes.

 ![](assets/studio_step15.JPG)